docker/docs/content/manuals/subscription/details.md

 For a list of features available in each tier, see [Docker Pricing](https://www.docker.com/pricing/).

-### Self-serve
+## Self-serve

-A self-serve Docker Business subscription is where everything is set up by you.
+A self-serve Docker subscription is where everything is set up by you.
 You can:

 - Manage your own invoices